-The number of licences in force in the UK for the financial years 2000/01 to 2014/15 is shown below.
+The number of licences in force in the UK for the last ten financial years is shown below.

 UK total number of licences in force*